evolvingstuff/vdw2/content/posts/spinal-muscular-atrophy-rare-disease-might-be-helped-with-vitamin-d.md

 **Vitamin D has been proven many times to fight [bone](/posts/bone-health) and [muscle](/posts/muscles-and-vitamin-d-many-studies) problems
 Vitamin D might fight many aspects of Spinal Muscular Atrophy
 Maintence dosing typically does not show any benefit for 2-8 months
-Starting with a <a href="/posts/overview-loading-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D">Vitamin D loading dose</a> often shows benefits in weeks**
+Starting with a [Vitamin D loading dose](/posts/overview-loading-of-vitamin-d) often shows benefits in weeks**

 ---